 These are games that I’m not planning to spend any money on without considerably more convincing.

-Age of Wushu 2 (new).
+Age of Wushu 2.
+No change from last year.
+No idea what the status of this game is.
 Martial arts games aren’t for me.

 Star Citizen.
-No change from last year.
-I didn’t back it and I still don’t care.
+No change from last year or the year before or the year before or the year before… I didn’t back it and I still don’t care.
 If it ever comes out, I might buy it, but you can safely bet that I won’t be spending a dime on this until after some reviews from non-backers start coming in that rigorously critique the game from the perspective of a non-backer arriving late.

-Torchlight Frontiers (new).
-Announced in 2018, this variation of Torchlight has many people excited, but to me, it’s just another in a long line of frustrating isometric view games that bug me because I can’t see past the edge of the screen.
+Torchlight Frontiers.
+Was supposed to be launched in 2019, but delayed to 2020.
+Another in a long line of frustrating isometric view games that bug me because I can’t see past the edge of the screen.
+If there’s a free version I might try it but I doubt I’d play long-term.

 These games were removed from the radar this year: